I’d like to show you a recent picture of Tessa, our three-year-old.

 Tessa: I am smiling!

-when we weren’t vomiting everywhere).
+As families are wont to do at Christmastime, we decided to dress up in red clothes and go to a portrait studio for pictures (when we weren’t vomiting everywhere).
 But, we soon realized that we had a problem.
 The smile was showing up for our professional pictures.
 There would be a group of people all together, smiling and looking lovely, but then we’d notice that one of those things was not like the other.
 One of those smiles just wasn’t the same:

 Yes.
 The smile appeared even here.